dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^19]: _Understanding the Consumer Price Index_ by Statistical Institute of Jamaica
 [^20]: Technically, this can be done by putting the firm into stable growth and valuing it as a stable growth firm, where reinvestments are used to either preserve or augment existing assets.
 [^21]: This is an extension of the variance formula for a two-asset portfolio.
+[^22]: Chapter 2.
+Approaches to Valuation. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.